-The full-time Preparatory Year is the first year of schooling in all State Primary Schools.
+The full-time Preparatory Year is the first year formal schooling in all State Primary Schools.
 It is compulsory for all students to undertake the Preparatory Year prior to commencing Year 1.
 Six purpose-built Preparatory Year classrooms are available at the McDowall State School.
 The Australian Curriculum begins in the Preparatory Year and continues throughout a student's formal education.
+The Australian Curriculum assumes that a child entering the Preparatory Year has already achieved a specified standard of learning.